 Putting a Child Up for Adoption Age Limit

-Most private adoption agencies simply don’t have the structure or resources to responsibly conduct an adoption process for older children.
-Since everyone involved wants what is best for you and for the child, sometimes it can be better to find parenting resources when wondering if you can give a child up for adoption at any age.
+Most private adoption agencies, including American Adoptions, simply don’t have the structure or resources to responsibly conduct an adoption process for older children.
+Since everyone involved wants what is best for you and for the child, sometimes it can be better to find parenting resources when wondering if you can “give a child up” for adoption at any age.

 Resources When You Are Considering Adoption

 These resources may not be able to remedy all of the difficulties in life, but they are a good place to start.
-Adoption could be the best option for you, or it could be the case that your children are past the oldest age to give a child up for adoption with most agencies.
+Adoption could be the best option for you, or it could be the case that your children are past the oldest age to “give a child up” for adoption with most agencies.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.